Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - You can interact with objects you wouldn't normally be able to.
 [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) has perks that let you develop your skills as a bard, and [Sweeping Organizes Stuff](https://www.nexusmods.com/skyrimspecialedition/mods/51645) lets you use a broom to clean up physics messes.
 - [Sil Gahrot](https://www.nexusmods.com/skyrimspecialedition/mods/52007) lets you obtain words of power by killing dragons, and [Dragon Hunting](https://www.nexusmods.com/skyrimspecialedition/mods/99193) improves drops and adds a repeatable quest to find and kill dragons.
 - [The Dragon Cult - Priesthood](https://www.nexusmods.com/skyrimspecialedition/mods/92794) adds a Dragon Priest skill tree.
+- [Wheeler](https://www.nexusmods.com/skyrimspecialedition/mods/97345) is a UI mod that adds a quick action wheel.
+Press `G`.
+The mod page has instructions for use, they haven't been modified for the list.
+It should be noted that there is a crash with self-made potions/poisons/etc. and you use the last one on the wheel.
+If this happens, open dMenu with `PGUP`, find Wheeler's config, and reset all wheels.
+Please do not submit this as a bug report.
 - There is a lot more.
 Take a look at the [load order](https://loadorderlibrary.com/lists/nordic-souls).

 ### Creation Club